 - Smart Speakers

 - Smart Speaker Market Share

 Voice Search Stats for 2019

 We found some very interesting statistics concerning voice search that every marketer should know.
-Voice search has grown substantially since the early days of Siri, when Apple shook the voice assistant foundation at its core.
-Alpine.Ai states that, each & every month, there is at least one billion voice searches worldwide!
+Voice search has grown substantially since the early days of Siri when Apple shook the voice assistant foundation at its core.
+Alpine.Ai states that each & every month, there are at least one billion voice searches worldwide!

 And 20% of those search queries were completed on mobile according to Google.
-The market is massive, and we need to start thinking about how to include these queries into our content ASAP.
+The market is massive, and we need to start thinking about how to include these queries in our content ASAP.

 So what does this mean?
-Well, firstly we should start taking long tail keywords much more seriously.
-Voice searchers don’t search with keywords, they search with keyword phrases, and are much more question based.
-So cater to the visitor by understanding their needs and what their questions might be.
+Well, firstly we should start taking long-tail keywords much more seriously.
+Voice searchers don’t search with keywords, they search with keyword phrases, and are much more question-based.
+You need to cater to the visitor by understanding their needs and what their questions might be.
 Answer them before they have even thought about it.